How Jay Odjick illustrated the Robert Munsch picture book Bear for Breakfast | CBC Books

 "Even though Robert I don't work closely together, it speaks to him trusting me and what I can do.
 He has the mindset of letting the artist create the art and the writer write the words.
 To me, that's perfect.

-I'll pick a visual and angle and I think best represents the best opportunity for reader engagement.
+I'll pick a visual and angle that I think best represents the best opportunity for reader engagement.

 Comics-influenced art style